jhudsl/tidyversecourse/docs/02-get-data.md

 As discussed above, CSV format is a good candidate because of its simplicity and compatibility.
 Let's say you have a data frame in the R environment that you would like to export as a CSV.
 To do so, you could use `write_csv()` from the `readr` package.

-Since both methods are fairly similar, let's look at the one from `readr` package.
 Since we've already created a data frame named `df_csv`, we can export it to a CSV file using the following code.
 After typing this command, a new CSV file called `my_csv_file.csv` will appear in the Files section.

 ```r
 write_csv(df_csv, path = "my_csv_file.csv")
 ```

-You could similar save your data as a TSV file using the function `write_tsv()` function.
+You could similarly save your data as a TSV file using the function `write_tsv()` function.

 We'll finally note that there are default R functions `write.csv()` and `write.table()` that accomplish similar goals.
 You may see these in others' code; however, we recommend sticking to the intuitive and quick `readr` functions discussed in this lesson.